 The location of major cities around the world is far from being random.
 Although cities have historically required an agricultural base for their support, the development of mechanized transport systems underlined three interdependent factors that played a substantial role in the location of cities.

 - The distribution of resources is also a factor that incites cities to locate in proximity.
 The necessity to collect, transform, and distribute resources through the clustering of the related activities is a factor of location and urbanization.
+Resources can be collected from an area or a punctual location.
 Agricultural land was historically the main location factor.
 Still, with the industrial revolution, industrial cities emerged at locations in proximity to inputs such as energy and raw materials, which can be seen as a weighting of ponderous inputs for manufacturing.

 - Since cities provide goods and services to a population base, the level of accessibility to this base is a location factor.
+This is often defined as a market area.
 Central places theory focuses on this aspect in explaining the distribution of cities, including their sizes, over a region.